ParallelMaths/parallel/pages/7-11-colour-puzzle.md

 ---

-The average height, in metres, is `(2.1+1.4)/4 = 3.5/2 = 1.75` m.
+The average height, in metres, is `(2.1+1.4)/2 = 3.5/2 = 1.75` m.
 :::

 ## 4. QI – what is the correct way to cut a cake?

 Here is something for you to think about from BBC2’s QI show, which often features mathematical puzzles.
 You will hear the question in the video clip, but here it is so there is no confusion.
-If you cut a standard slice of cake, then the sides next to the removed slice are exposed to the air and will dry out.
-So, how do you cut the cake (3 cuts, 2 pieces please), so that you minimise the amount of cut cake exposed to the desiccating air?
-Perhaps pause the video and think about possibly solutions before they give you the answer.
+If you cut a standard slice of cake (basically a triangle, with one curved side), then the sides next to the removed slice are exposed to the air and will dry out.
+So, how do you cut the cake in a radically difference way (3 cuts, 2 pieces please), so that you minimise the amount of cut cake exposed to the drying effects of the air?
+Perhaps pause the video and think about possible solutions before they give you the answer.

 @[youtube](KWJ6j8o3VPY?rel=0)